Click here to download this news release as a PDF.

 On November 13, NFDA Lobbyist Lesley Witter, MPA, CAE, testified before the House Committee on Veterans Affairs Subcommittee on Disability Assistance and Memorial Affairs in support of “Gerald’s Law.”

 “As an association dedicated to honoring and supporting our nation’s veterans, NFDA is thrilled to see the House pass this critical legislation.
 Extending burial benefits to veterans receiving home hospice care is a long-overdue acknowledgment of their service and sacrifice,” said NFDA President Chris Robinson, CFSP, CCO.
-“We are proud to have played a role in advocating for this important change.
-We also thank the Senate for passing this critical legislation and urge the President to sign it into law.”
+“We are proud to have played a role in advocating for this important change.”

 “Testifying before Congress on behalf of ‘Gerald’s Law’ was a privilege and an extension of the work NFDA does every day to advocate for our members and the grieving families they serve,” said Witter.
 “This legislation represents a meaningful step forward in ensuring that all veterans, regardless of where they pass away, receive the honors and benefits they deserve.”